Skip to content

 alias Generate WP CLI aliases for remote environments

-check Checks if Trellis requirements are met
+check Checks if the required and optional Trellis dependencies are installed

 db Commands for database management